Chapter 1 Introductory Statistics in R

 Figure 1.3: Side-by-side density plots showing the relative distributions of act, gpa.endyr1 and hs.pct.

-Notes: The facet_grid option tells the plot to draw each density plot for each observed value in var_names.
-The theme_bw() specifies the plotting style (there are many others!
-We will typically use theme_bw(), theme_classic() or the default behavior which corresponds to theme_grey()).
+The facet_grid option tells the plot to draw each density plot for each observed value in var_names.
+The facet feature is similar to the group_by statement when calculating summary statistics.
+The theme_bw() specifies the plotting style (there are many others but we will typically use theme_bw(), theme_minimal() or the default behavior which corresponds to theme_grey()).
 The free_x option tells the plot that each \(x\)-axis is on a different scale.
 Feel free to modify the code to see how the plot changes!

 We can see that GPA and high school percentile rankings are skewed left, and that ACT scores are reasonably symmetrically distributed.